fattym/Gallery/README.md

 ### Deployed link
 <a href="https://django-data.herokuapp.com/"> The link</a>

-### Setup and Installation
-To get the project .......
 ### BDD
 | Behavior | Input | Output |
 | -------- | ----- | ------ |